dychen/django-tutorial/README.md

 	$ brew install python

 This adds Python to your PATH environment variable so you can run python commands from the terminal.
 Note that this is is not permanent, and you'll have to re-add it each time you restart the terminal, open up a new terminal window, or log out.
-To permanently add it to $PATH, you'll need to modify your .bashrc (see [appendix](#updatingbashrc) for instructions).
+To permanently add it to $PATH, you'll need to modify your .bash_profile (see [appendix](#updatingbashprofile) for instructions).

 	$ export PATH=/usr/local/share/python:$PATH